 So what can you do if you think your pipes might be frozen?
 It is very important to turn off the power to your water supply before you try to thaw your pipe in order to keep the pipe from breaking.
 Try warming the frozen area of the pipe with heated water or packing towels that have been soaked in hot water around your water pipes.
 If these steps don’t solve the problem, call a professional plumber in to assist.
 Do not attempt to use a blowtorch, kerosene or propane heater, or anything else with an open flame, as these are fire hazards.

 If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
 If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.

 The American Red Cross recommends taking these measures to stop your pipes from freezing:

 Keep garage doors sealed if there are water supply lines in the garage.

-If these preventative measures don’t work and you find yourself dealing with frozen pipes this winter, call the plumbing Experts—available 24/7/365— to help at 540-302-8645 or schedule an appointment online.
+If these preventative steps are not successful and you find yourself faced with frozen pipes this winter, call the plumbing Experts—available 24/7/365— to help at 540-302-8645 or schedule an appointment online.